 White rust, white blister rust, or blister rust, is a disease that attacks plants in the cabbage family, causing white blisters, deformed growth, and leaf loss.
-Wet leaves and cool temperatures are all that’s needed for white rust to take hold in broccoli, cauliflower, collards, radish, and turnips.
+Wet leaves and cool temperatures set the stage for white rust to strike broccoli, cauliflower, collards, radish, and turnips.
 Arugula and rapini are especially susceptible to white rust.
-Candytuft and shepherd's purse may also become infected.

 White rust pathogen

-White rust (Albugo candida) was thought to be a fungal disease until molecular research discovered that it is caused by tiny algae-like microbes, called oomycetes, that parasitize vascular plants.
+Scientists thought white rust (Albugo candida) was a fungal disease until molecular research discovered that it is an infection by tiny algae-like microbes called oomycetes that parasitize vascular plants.
 Downy mildews are also caused by oomycetes.
-The reproductive spores created by white rust can lay dormant in soil during the dry season, waiting for the rainy season.
+The reproductive spores created by white rust can lay dormant in the soil during the dry season, waiting for the rainy season.

 White rust symptoms